felipeflorianof/Cadastro-e-Login/README.md

 # Cadastro e Login

 - it's a screen of login and registration fully connected to a database
-- Made in PHP and SGBD used: MySQL
+- Made in PHP and the SGBD used was MySQL